mattudakis/ArduinoLEDClock/README.md

 Using either the custom PCB or manual wiring, connect the HM-10, DS3231 RTC and the Arduino nano together.
 If using manual wiring follow the [circuit diagram](#circuit) ensuring the correct resistors are included.

-> The custom PCB will save a lot of time and add more stability to the electronics so this is recommended
+> The custom PCB will save a lot of time and add more stability to the electronics so this is recommended.

 For assembly via the PCB
 - Solder the Arduino nano, HM-10 and DS3231 RTC to the PCB along with the various resistors.